gulfiliz/gulfiliz.github.io/_posts/2026-04-21-is-life-worth-living.md

 Claim yourself for yourself.

 Even Sisyphus, condemned to eternal futility, has hours.
-What he does with them —
+What he does with them,
-whether he inhabits them or squanders them — is the only freedom he has.
+whether he inhabits them or squanders them, is the only freedom he has.

 It is the only freedom any of us has.